-Clean Water Fund allocations provide SWCDs with a trained labor force and equip CCMI crews with skills from firefighting to disaster response
+Clean Water Fund allocations provide SWCDs with a trained labor force and equip CCMI crews with skills ranging from firefighting to disaster response.
+Meet a Brainerd-based crew at work on the Mississippi River in Stearns County.

-SARTELL - Armed with loppers and sledge hammers, a five-member Conservation Corps Minnesota & Iowa crew drove sharpened lengths of willow into a thick, coconut-fiber net.
+SARTELL - Armed with loppers and sledge hammers, a five-member Conservation Corps Minnesota & lowa (CCMI) crew drove sharpened lengths of willow into a thick, coconut-fiber net.
 When the willows take root, they'll stabilize a 600-foot-long stretch of riverbank at Mississippi River County Park.

-When the Brainerd-based CCMI crew members finish their service term in mid-December, they'll have a better chance of finding jobs in natural resources.
+The Brainerd-based CCMI crew members finished their service term in mid-December with a better chance of finding jobs in natural resources.